vitejs/vite-plugin-react-pages/doc-site/pages/examples/component-library$.md

 > Monorepo has more advantages when components are complex and tend to evolve independently.
 If we use a single package to publish all these components like the above example, all components share a version number.
 If we need to introduce a breaking change in a component, we have to bump the major version of the whole package.
 But with the monorepo we only need to bump the major version of that sub-package.
 Users will be more confident to upgrade.

-In that case, we create a seperate package to run vite-pages, collecting all components and their demos.
+In that case, we create a separate package to run vite-pages, collecting all components and their demos.
 The project setup will look like this:

 ```text
 packages